kejsardamberg/ParallelJUnit/README.md

-# ParallelJUnit - shifting performance testing left
+# ParallelJUnit - Shifting performance testing left

 ## Why this exist
-Many organizations struggle with shifting performance testing left to include it into the CI/CD build pipelines.
+Many organizations moving towards DevOps struggle with shifting performance testing left to include it into the CI/CD build pipelines.
 Many of the types of causes that induces performance or capacity problems cannot be identified in a build pipeline since the infrastructure of the CI-server rarely is production like.
 However, performance problems from coding mistakes can be identified.

 Full fledged performance tests with a generated distributed load upon a system is seemingly trivial, but is a special skillset that takes years to get good at and decades to master.
 That's not feasible for developer performance testing.
-Instead this utility makes it possible to run your unit tests as mini-performance tests to check for concurency issues and locks - as a complimnet to the built in performance profilers of most IDEs.
+Instead this utility makes it possible to run your unit tests as mini-performance tests to check for concurency issues and locks - as a complimnet to the built in performance profilers of most IDEs and to APM tools for finding infrastructure problems.

+This enables easy response time assertions over multi-thread tests.

-## WHat it is
+## What it is
-Custom JUnit test runner that enables executing JUnit test methods in concurrent parallels threads by complimenting JUnit with the use of the *@Test* alternative annotations:
+It's a custom JUnit test runner that enables executing JUnit test methods in concurrent parallels threads by complimenting JUnit with the use of the *@Test* alternative annotations:

 *@ParallelTest*